Linux Regular Expression (RegEx) syntax integration

 0 Votes

-FL Yong posted over 3 years ago
+FL Yong posted about 4 years ago

 Hi, may I understand if regex is currently supported in Desktop Search tool now?